With so many things to do and see in Spain‘s capital, planning a trip of 2 days in Madrid can be challenging.

 Not only does it serve amazing pastries, but it is also a cultural institution in Madrid with great historical importance as it was where people would gather to discuss issues like politics, art, and more.

 That’s why there’s no better way to start your day than with a cup of coffee and freshly baked goods at La Mallorquina (the vanilla napolitana is a must!).

 Puerta del Sol is one of the most bustling squares in Madrid and a must-see spot in the city.

-What to see in Puerta del Sol and around it:
+A few things to see in Puerta del Sol and around it include:

 - The statue of ‘El Oso y El Madroño’ (‘The Bear and the Strawberry Tree’) – a representation of the coat of arms of Madrid.